 TLS Keylog

-WithKeyLogFile(path) opens the named file in append mode and feeds every TLS handshake's per-connection secrets into it.
+WithKeyLogFile(path) opens the named file in append mode and writes every TLS handshake's per-connection secrets into it.
 Each new handshake adds a few lines.
-The format's simple: ASCII, one secret per line.
+The format is simple, one secret per line.

 Format